ideascube/ansiblecube/README.md

 # AnsibleCube

-# This doc needs to be updated...Work in progress
+## Work in progress

-Ansible has been choose to push and pull content, file config and softawre from and to the ideascube box.
+Ansible has been choosen to push and pull content, file config and softawre from and to the ideascube box which can be an AMD64 server or an ARM server.

 Ansible is originaly design to push content (from a master) to several slaves.
 But you can use it the other way around where the slaves are able to pull content from a master.